 Place bleach-soaked paper towels at the bottom of your sink and let them sit for 30 minutes.
 After, discard the paper towels and rinse the sink with warm water.

-Note: Do not use bleach on colored porcelain.
+Note: Do not use bleach on colored a porcelain kitchen sink.

 Protect from Scratches